IceHe/lib/java/cmd/java.md

 _`-XX:CMSTriggerRatio=percent`_

-- _Sets the percentage (0 to 100) of the value specified by the option `-XX:MinHeapFreeRatio` that’s allocated before a CMS collection cycle commences._
+- _Sets the percentage (0 to 100) of the value specified by the option `-XX:MinHeapFreeRatio` that's allocated before a CMS collection cycle commences._
     - _The default value is set to **80%**._

 **`-XX:ConcGCThreads=threads`**